noruxekk/Loader1/README.md

 6. Change the domains on the following lines: 203, 222, 223, 237, 238, 270-272, 280-282, 328.

+7. Change the group numbers to match your website

-7. If you want the automatic update function, uncomment out Timer2_tick's sub.
+8. If you want the automatic update function, uncomment out Timer2_tick's sub.
 PLEASE NOTE some users are experiencing issues where they cannot get out of an auto update loop.
 I am too lazy to fix this issue, I was given code but I did not have the issue myself to start so I could not confirm if it was a fix or not.
 If you are stuck in an update loop, just take 15 minutes and try and fix it instead of spamming my Discord server, snapchat and steam.

 **Goto Form2.vb**